-But if $a<\sqrt{1+2J}$ and $\tau>\tau_f^0(J,a)$, the delays destabilize the fixed point $(a,a-a^3/3)$ and no convergence is possible (pink region in Figure~\ref{fig:MMOPhase}), since the full system does not have any stable equilibrium.
-Non-stationary behaviors therefore emerge, and can be of distinct types depending on the shape of the bifurcation diagram of the fast system as $y$ varies.
-We comment two typical cases below. }
+But if $a<1$ or if $1<a<\sqrt{1+2J}$ and $\tau>\tau_f^0(J,a)$, the full system does not have any stable equilibrium, and non-stationary behaviors therefore emerge.
+These can be of distinct types depending on the shape of the bifurcation diagram of the fast system as $y$ varies.
+We describe these in more detail below. }